jonathanKingston/jotter/source/_posts/2014-03-03-why-i-now-love-css-values-and-units-module.markdown

   </div>
 ```

-Which when run in a browser demonstrates that it stays consistent size for all levels in the DOM.
+Which when run in a browser demonstrates that rem units stay a consistent size for all levels in the DOM.

 The great news is rem units actually solves the issue here.
 However, in wades Internet Explorer 8, which doesn't support rem units - if you need to support IE 8 then we need to look elsewhere for an alternative solution.